Gitleptune/lantern-theme/src/vivaldi/README.md

 * Tabs take up almost all the space of the top bar
 * Tabs have a nice animation
 * Removes ugly white favicon filter on current website
+* Hide New tab button, vivaldi button and Trash button
 ### Misc
 Make useful keybinds for hiding and showing different parts of the UI so it feels less cluttered and make single key shortcuts.